 It is not irresponsible to use loans to help pay for college.
 It is irresponsible to take on a large amount of debt without a plan in place to handle it.

-Regardless, loans have made college affordable for many people.
-Without them, many Americans would not have the opportunity to earn a college degree, thereby allowing them to land a great job or get started on a specific career path.
+Loans have made the college dream a reality for many students.
+Without them, many Americans would not have the opportunity to land a great job or get started on a specific career path.

-To conclude, here are three general rules of thumb if you need to borrow to pay for college:
+Here are four general rules of thumb if you need to borrow to pay for college:

-- Use student loans prudently after all other channels have been exhausted
+- Use student loans cautiously after all other channels have been exhausted.

 - Do not take out more in debt than your estimated salary in your first year out of college.